tituschewxj/tp/docs/UserGuide.md

 <box type="warning" theme="danger" light>

-**1. When using multiple screens**
+**1. Using multiple screens**

 If you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 </box>

 <box type="warning" theme="danger" light>

-**2. If you have more than one copy of TAPro running**
+**2. Having more than one instance of TAPro running**

-If you have more than one copy of TAPro running, the application may not function as expected.
+If you have more than one instance of TAPro running, the application may not function as expected.
 TAPro's data will desynchronise.
 The remedy is to close all instances of TAPro and run only one instance of TAPro.
 </box>

 <box type="warning" theme="danger" light>

-**3. When data file is in an invalid format**
+**3. When the data file is in an invalid format**

 If you [edit the data file](#editing-the-data-file) into an invalid format, upon the next launch of TAPro, no error message would be shown, and all data will be discarded.
 The remedy is to store a backup of your data file before modifying it, to prevent the loss of data.
 </box>